 Who did you involve and how did you find the right people?

 Although the research team had incorporated some PPI in previous work, there was no unified approach, making success difficult to replicate.
 Because of the diversity of research to be covered, we felt putting together a panel of lay people and patients with different experiences would be most beneficial.
 We therefore began advertising for members online and through different clinics.
 However, after we’d been advertising for a while, I met Kelly at a PPI event and we began discussing the possibility of partnering with her very successful existing group who we had worked with on a few individual projects previously.

 Were the people you recruited given any training?

-Before asking the group to comment on any research activities, we organised to attend one of their committee meetings so we could give a short presentation on our work so far.
+Before asking the group to comment on any research activities, we gave a short presentation at one of their committee meetings so we could introduce our work so far.
 It was a great opportunity to talk through our ideas, and outline what we wanted to achieve.
-We even gave the members the chance to ‘play surgeon’ in our laboratory where they tested the iKnife on meat samples, which went down very well!
+We even gave the members the chance to ‘play surgeon’ in our laboratory.
+They tested the iKnife on meat samples, which went down very well!

 Did you achieve what you set out to do?

 Involving patients and the public in our research has helped us to communicate our research to lay people more effectively, and shown us how to convey the most important key messages to patients in a sensitive way.
 Most importantly, it has given us an insight into a patient’s frame of mind at the difficult time of cancer diagnosis and surgery.